j1an5/workers-oauth-provider-forgbot/storage-schema.md

    - Client secrets are stored as SHA-256 hashes
    - Authorization codes are stored as SHA-256 hashes
    - For PKCE, only the code challenge is stored, never the code verifier
+   - Application-specific properties (`props`) are encrypted using AES-GCM

    This ensures that even if the KV data is compromised, the actual sensitive values cannot be retrieved.

+2. **End-to-End Encryption for Props**:
+   - Each grant has its own unique AES-256 key for encrypting props
+   - The encryption key is wrapped (encrypted) using each token as key material
+   - The wrapped key can only be unwrapped by someone with the actual token
+   - Even system administrators cannot decrypt the props without a valid token
+   - A backup of the encryption key is stored in JWK format as a recovery mechanism

+3. **Key Wrapping Security**:
+   - Token wrapping keys are derived using HMAC-SHA256 with a static key
+   - The derivation method is different from token ID generation for security separation
+   - Each token type (authorization code, refresh token, access token) has its own wrapped key
+   - The wrapping algorithm used is AES-KW (AES Key Wrap)

-2. **Token Format**: Tokens use the format `{userId}:{grantId}:{random-secret}` which allows:
+4. **Token Format**: Tokens use the format `{userId}:{grantId}:{random-secret}` which allows:
    - Direct access to token records without needing to look up grants separately
    - Verification that the token was issued for the specific grant and user
    - Enhanced security through proper validation checks

-3. **TTL-based Expiration**: Access tokens automatically expire using KV's TTL feature, reducing the need for manual cleanup.
+5. **TTL-based Expiration**: Access tokens automatically expire using KV's TTL feature, reducing the need for manual cleanup.

-4. **Efficient Storage**:
+6. **Efficient Storage**:
    - Refresh tokens are stored within the grant records, eliminating redundant storage
    - Grant data is denormalized into token records for faster validation
    - Token keys include user ID and grant ID to enable efficient revocation

-5. **Structured Key Design**: The key format `token:{userId}:{grantId}:{tokenId}` enables:
+7. **Structured Key Design**: The key format `token:{userId}:{grantId}:{tokenId}` enables:
    - Efficient revocation of all tokens for a specific grant
    - Easy lookup of all tokens issued to a specific user
    - Clean organization of the key-value namespace

-6. **Cryptographic Hash Verification**: When validating credentials, the system hashes the provided value and compares it with the stored hash, rather than comparing plaintext values.
+8. **Cryptographic Hash Verification**: When validating credentials, the system hashes the provided value and compares it with the stored hash, rather than comparing plaintext values.

-## Example Workflow
+## Example Workflow with Encrypted Props

 1. A client is registered, creating a `client:{clientId}` entry with a hashed client secret.

 2. A user authorizes the client, creating a `grant:{userId}:{grantId}` entry that includes:
    - The hashed authorization code in the `authCodeId` field
    - PKCE code challenge and method (if PKCE is used)
+   - A new AES-256 encryption key is generated for the grant
+   - The `props` data is encrypted using this key with AES-GCM
+   - The encryption key is wrapped using the authorization code
+   - The wrapped key is stored in `authCodeWrappedKey`
+   - A backup of the encryption key in JWK format is stored
    - A 10-minute TTL on the grant record

 3. The client exchanges the authorization code for tokens:
    - The code is validated by comparing its hash to the one stored in the grant
    - If PKCE was used, the code_verifier is validated against the stored code_challenge
+   - The encryption key is unwrapped using the authorization code
+   - The key is re-wrapped for both the access token and refresh token
-   - The `authCodeId` and PKCE fields are removed from the grant
+   - The `authCodeId`, `authCodeWrappedKey`, and PKCE fields are removed from the grant
    - A refresh token is generated and its hash is stored in the grant's `refreshTokenId` field
+   - The wrapped key for the refresh token is stored in `refreshTokenWrappedKey`
    - The grant's TTL is removed, making it permanent
-   - A new access token is generated and stored as `token:{userId}:{grantId}:{accessTokenId}` with denormalized grant data
+   - A new access token is generated and stored as `token:{userId}:{grantId}:{accessTokenId}`
+   - The access token record includes the encrypted props, IV, and wrapped key
    - Both tokens are returned to the client

 4. When the client makes API requests with the access token:
    - The system looks up the token directly using the structured key format
-   - Grant information is already available in the token record, eliminating need for a separate lookup
-   - The API handler is called with the grant props from the token record
+   - The wrapped encryption key is unwrapped using the access token
+   - The props are decrypted using the unwrapped key
+   - The decrypted props are made available to the API handler

 5. Access tokens expire automatically after their TTL.

 6. Refresh tokens do not expire and are stored directly in the grant; they remain valid until the grant is revoked.
-   - For security, the provider issues a new refresh token with each refresh operation and keeps track of both the current and previous tokens.
+   - For security, the provider issues a new refresh token with each refresh operation
+   - It keeps track of both the current and previous tokens, along with their wrapped keys
-   - When the new token is used, the previous token is invalidated, but older tokens can still be used until replaced.
+   - When the new token is used, the previous token is invalidated, but can still be used until replaced

 7. When a grant is revoked:
    - All associated access tokens are found using the key prefix `token:{userId}:{grantId}:` and deleted
-   - The grant record is deleted, which also effectively revokes the refresh token
+   - The grant record is deleted, which also effectively revokes the refresh token and all encrypted data

 ## Implementation Notes